The Aged Creditors report

 - 4. In the Sort by list, click either Name or Outstanding Amount.

-If you use analysis types, you can filter the report based on analysis type and category.
+- 5. If you use analysis types, you can filter the report based on analysis type and category.
+To do this, click More then select the relevant analysis type and/or category.
 Only the suppliers who belong to the selected analysis type or category appear on the report.
-Click More to filter by analysis type and category.

-- 5. Click the supplier’s name to view their account.
-To return to the report, click Back in your Internet browser.
+- 7. Click the supplier’s name to view their account.
+To return to the report, click Back in your browser.

 - CSV – Depending on your Internet browser, the file automatically downloads to your Downloads folder or you’re prompted to save the file.
 If prompted, browse to where you want to save the file then click Save.